christophersesugh/codingsimba/CODE_OF_CONDUCT.md

 ## Our Pledge

-We at Coding Simba are committed to creating a welcoming and inclusive learning environment for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We at TekBreed are committed to creating a welcoming and inclusive learning environment for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We pledge to make participation in our community a harassment-free experience for everyone.